mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *experience is a revelation in the light of which we renounce our errors of youth for those of age.*
+> *civilization is the progress toward a society of privacy. the savage's whole existence is public, ruled by the laws of his tribe. civilization is the process of setting man free from men.*

 </div>
 <!-- quote-end -->